astan3/LearnKernel/Introduction/Introduction.md

   This will compile and intall the kernel modules into /lib/modules/<kernel version>
 - Install the kernel:
   %> *sudo make install*
-  This will install your new kernel into /build.
+  This will install your new kernel into _/boot_.
-  It will also upgrade the GRUB 2 bootloader configuration file, so, next time we will start the system we can select our new kernel.
+  It will also upgrade the GRUB 2 bootloader configuration file (_/boot/grub/grub.cfg_), so, next time we will start the system we can select our new kernel.

 To remove a compiled kernel, you can perform the following steps:
 - Remove all the files related to that kernel from /build
-- Upgrade the GRUB 2 configuration by running the command:
+- Upgrade the GRUB 2 configuration file by running the command:
   %> *sudo update-grub*
   This will remove the kernel entry from GRUB 2's configuration file.

 ### 1.3 Basic operating system concepts
-The main purpose of an operating system is to provide an environment in which the use application can run.
+The main purpose of an operating system is to provide an environment in which the users applications can run.
-The operating system abstract the hardware resources and hide some low level details regarding computer hardware organization from the user applications.
+The operating system abstracts the hardware resources and hide some low level details regarding computer hardware organization from the user applications.
 In order for the operating system to provide such and abstraction, it must interact directly with the hardware.
 The kernel is the lowest level part of an operating systems.
 We can see the kernel as the heart of the operating system.
 The kernel is loaded into memory by a _bootloader_.
 There are several bootloaders available.
 On x86/x86_64 systems, a popular choice is _GNU GRUB 2_.